Last Updated on by Admin

 OLYMPICS SUED AUDI BECAUSE OF THE RINGS DESIGN

 The International Olympic Committee sued Audi in 1995 over trademark infringement, due to the similarity of the four-ring Audi logo and the Olympic Games logo.
 The Olympic Committee lost the case.

 PRODUCED THE FASTEST CAR IN THE WORLD IN 1938

-Mercedes and Audi have always been in rivalry both on and off the track.
-In 1938, just before World War 2, the Auto Union took the help of Ferdinand Posche to design the fastest tack car.
+Mercedes and Audi have always been in rivalry, both on and off the track.
+In 1938, just before World War 2, the Auto Union took the help of Ferdinand Porsche to design the fastest tack car.
 The alliance came up with a 560 horsepower producing V16 beast, called the Auto Union Type C. thanks to the rear-mounted engine and enhanced handling, the Type C clocked 430 kmph on the Autobahn.